III Sides to Every Story: Production

 Most of III Sides was recorded at New River Studios, Ft.
 Lauderdale, Florida, and the orchestral parts were recorded at Abbey Road Studios, London.
 The use of Abbey Road may be perceived as yet another nod to the Beatles, besides the various lyrical references throughout the album: "Cupid's Dead" quotes a line from "A Day in the Life"; "God Isn't Dead?" quotes "Eleanor Rigby"; and "Rest in Peace" quotes John Lennon's "Give Peace a Chance".
-Pat Badger also used Paul McCartney's typical Hofner bass guitar in the video for "Tragic Comic".
+Additionally, Pat Badger is seen playing a Höfner 500/1 bass, similar to that used by Paul McCartney, in the music video for "Tragic Comic".

 Reception

-Despite being considered one of Extreme's best albums by fans and music critics, III Sides to Every Story was a commercial failure (only selling about 700,000 copies, compared to the double platinum Pornograffitti), since it did not feature a hit single such as "More Than Words" (which reached number one on the Billboard Hot 100 in 1991), from its predecessor Pornograffitti (although the single "Rest in Peace" reached number one on the Mainstream Rock chart).
+Despite being considered one of Extreme's best albums by fans and music critics, III Sides to Every Story was a commercial failure (only selling about 700,000 copies, compared to the double platinum Pornograffitti), since it did not feature a hit single such as "More Than Words" (which reached number one on the Billboard Hot 100 chart in 1991), from its predecessor Pornograffitti (although the single "Rest in Peace" reached number one on the Mainstream Rock chart).
 Also, the particular brand of hard rock for which Extreme was known was falling out of favor with the rise of the grunge movement around that time.